meroton/docs/src/pages/services/managed-buildbarn.md

 The base offering of the fully managed environment is an AWS sub account which you own.
 We charge for the management of the environment no matter how large your load grows.
-This keeps our incentives aligned and allows us to

 Please contact sales@meroton.com for any inquiries.